Train with me for 90 days – http://athleanx.com/x/my-workouts

 Subscribe to this channel here – http://bit.ly/2b0coMW

-For more videos on how to get bigger biceps and the best way to do curls for bigger arms, be sure to subscribe to our channel here on youtube at http://youtube.com/user/jdcav24
+For more videos on how to build a bigger chest and the best chest exercises to do that, be sure to subscribe to our channel here on youtube at http://youtube.com/user/jdcav24

 Powered by WPeMatico